dsanson/termpdf/README.md

 # Configuration files

-You can put any commands you want into `$HOME/.config/termpdf/config`, and they will be run during the setup process.
+You can put any commands you want into `$HOME/.config/termpdf/config`, which is sourced during the setup process.
 This allows you, among other things, to override the key mappings and tweak the print settings.

 You can also put commands in `$HOME/.config/termpdf/exithook`, which will be